Pneumococcal

 About the pneumococcal vaccines

-• There are 2 types of pneumococcal vaccines offered in the Yukon to prevent or lessen the complications of pneumococcal infections:
+• There are different types of pneumococcal vaccines offered in the Yukon to prevent or lessen the complications of pneumococcal infections:

 • The type of vaccine recommended depends on a person's age and risk factors.